lostintangent/gistpad/README.md

   - `preview`: Simply opens the full-screen preview window.
 This is useful for interacting with complex playgrounds or viewing other's playgrouds.
   - `splitBottom`: Opens a split-level layout, with the editors horizontally stacked on the bottom, and the preview occupying the full IDE width on the top.
   - `splitLeft` _(default)_: Opens a split-level layout, with the editors vertically stacked on the left, and the preview occupying the full IDE height on the right.
+  - `splitLeftTabbed`: Opens a split-level layout, with the editors grouped into a single tab on the left, and the preview occupying the full IDE height on the right.
   - `splitRight`: Opens a split-level layout, with the editors vertically stacked on the right, and the preview occupying the full IDE height on the left.
+  - `splitRightTabbed`: Opens a split-level layout, with the editors grouped into a single tab on the right, and the preview occupying the full IDE height on the right.
   - `splitTop`: Opens a split-level layout, with the editors horizontally stacked on the top, and the preview occupying the full IDE width on the bottom.

 * `GistPad > Playgrounds: Markup Language` - Specifies the default markup language to use when creating new web playgrounds.
 Can be set to one of the following values:

   - `html` _(default)_: Will result in an `index.html` file being created whenever you create a new web playground.
   - `pug`: Will result in an `index.pug` file being created whenever you create a new web playground.

+* `GistPad > Playgrounds: Readme Behavior` - Specifies how to display the contents of a playground's readme, if it has one.
+Can be set to one of the following values:

+  - `none`: If a playground has a readme, then it won't be displayed automatically when someone opens it.
+  - `previewFooter`: If a playground has a readme, then its contents will be rendered as the footer of the preview window.
+  - `previewHeader` _(default)_: If a playground has a readme, then its contents will be rendered as the header of the preview window.

 * `GistPad > Playgrounds: Script Language` - Specifies the default scripting language to use when creating new web playgrounds.
 Can be set to one of the following values: